Capital punishment in Italy: History

-The Italian Constitution, approved on December 27, 1947 and in force since January 1, 1948, completely abolished the death penalty for all common military and civil crimes during peacetime.
-This measure was implemented by the legislative decree 22/48 of January 22, 1948 (provision of coordination as a consequence of the abolishment of capital punishment).
-The death penalty was still in force in Italy in the military penal code, only for high treason against the Republic or for crimes perpetrated in war theatres (though no execution ever took place) until law 589/94 of October 13, 1994 abolished it completely from there as well, and substituted it with the maximum penalty of the civil penal code (imprisonment for life).
-In 2007 a constitutional amendment was adopted.
-Article 27 of Italian Constitution was changed to fully ban the death penalty.
+The Italian Constitution, signed on 27 December 1947, and in force since 1 January 1948, completely abolished the death penalty for all common military and civil crimes during peacetime.
+This measure was implemented by the legislative decree 22/48 of 22 January 1948 (provision of coordination as a consequence of the abolishment of capital punishment).
+Thus, the death penalty remained in force in Italy in cases covered by the military penal code for wartime (though no execution ever took place) until law 589/94 of 13 October 1994 abolished it completely from there as well, and substituted it with the maximum penalty of the civil penal code (imprisonment for life).
 Prior to abolition, the death penalty was sanctioned in article 21 of the Italian penal code.
-It stated that Death penalty is to be carried out by shooting inside a penitentiary or in any other place suggested by the Ministry of Justice.
-The execution is not public, unless the Ministry of Justice determines otherwise.
+It stated that "Death penalty is to be carried out by shooting inside a penitentiary or in any other place suggested by the Ministry of Justice.
+The execution is not public, unless the Ministry of Justice determines otherwise."

+In 2007, notwithstanding that capital punishment was no longer provided for any case, a constitutional amendment was adopted, and article 27 of Italian Constitution was changed to ban for good from the Italian legal system even any abstract possibility of legitimate reintroduction of the death penalty, including in times of war.
+The third paragraph of art.
+27 now simply states: "The death penalty is not permitted", without any further specification, limitation or exception.

-A draft law to ratify the 13th Protocol of the European Convention on Human Rights had been approved by the Senate on October 9, 2008 (it was approved earlier by the Chamber of Deputies on September 24).
-It was ratified on March 3, 2009.
+A draft law to ratify the 13th Protocol of the European Convention on Human Rights had been approved by the Senate on 9 October 2008 (it was approved earlier by the Chamber of Deputies on 24 September 2008).
+It was ratified on 3 March 2009.